jenterkin/docker-workshop/readme.md

 All of which are all being run and managed by [Supervisor](http://supervisord.org/).

 The goal here is to strip out the Vagrant environment and put each of these services into their own containers, and hook them up using `docker-compose`.
-This excersise should put together everything you've learned here, plus a little more, all of which can be found on the [Compose File Reference](https://docs.docker.com/compose/compose-file/#service-configuration-reference).
+This exercise should put together everything you've learned here, plus a little more, all of which can be found on the [Compose File Reference](https://docs.docker.com/compose/compose-file/#service-configuration-reference).

 A good starting point is to look at the `supervisord.conf` file to see how each service is run.